ozantakir/ozantakir/README.md

 ### Hi there 👋
+- Currently working as a developer with Vue.js.
 - I graduated from Middle East Technical University - Mathematics
 - Student at Ege University - Master in IT
 - Mobile app development with Flutter and Kotlin.